PhoenixTales/phoenixthegame.com/faq/en.md

 ## What is PHOENIX?

-PHOENIX (which was the working title of Gothic) is a 'Revision' of Gothic as a drama in two acts ([Orpheus](#what-is-orpheus-act-i) and [Nemesis](#what-is-nemesis-act-ii)).
+PHOENIX (which was the working title of Gothic) is a 'Revision' of Gothic as a drama in two acts ([Orpheus](#what-is-orpheus-act-i) and [Nemesis](#what-is-nemesis-act-ii)), developed by PhoenixTales.
 We consider Phoenix as a Gothic Reboot, a re-awakening of the alpha versions and the forgotten Sequel, but it also contains a lot of our own ideas, which is necessary in order to complete the story and follow the underlying design philosophy without compromises.

-PHOENIX is an *Immersive Sim*, which *Dramatis Personae* deal with personal, psychological and metaphysical themes; our small, handcrafted gameworld we see as the stage of a gothic drama.
+PHOENIX is an *Immersive Sim*, whose *Dramatis Personae* deal with personal, psychological and metaphysical themes; our small, handcrafted gameworld we see as the stage of a gothic drama.

 Our own working title for Phoenix is "Project Nyx" as which it was known before. *Nyx* (goddess of night) refers to the two names ['Finster'](https://gothicarchive.org/demos/finster/) (dark) and ['Gothic'](/vision/gothic-defined) and thereby to the gloomy style inherent in the game.
 It refers to *Orpheus* (the first working title of Gothic): The lore of the Orphics says, that *Nyx*, the night, is the "beginning of all things".
 And it also refers to *Nemesis* (which was the internal name for perhaps the best part of the (unrealised) story of Gothic and was a major inspiration for the original Sequel): *Nemesis* is a daughter of *Nyx*.